 In spring 2014, the MinION Access Programme (MAP) commenced; early access users were invited to contribute a refundable $1,000 deposit to use the MinION in its earliest stages of release.
 Over the subsequent months, performance and processes were improved and publications on the technology started to emerge.

-In October 2014, at the ASHG conference, the PromethION was presented for the first time.
-PromethION is a benchtop instrument giving users the choice of the number of samples and the number of nanopores being used for a particular experiment, ranging from individual samples at a time to multiple samples in parallel. in 2019, PromethION is now capable of delivering more than 7Tb of sequence data in a single run equipped across all 48 flow cells.
+In October 2014, at the ASHG conference, the design of PromethION was presented for the first time.
+PromethION is a benchtop instrument giving users the choice of the number of samples and the number of nanopores being used for a particular experiment, ranging from individual samples at a time to multiple samples in parallel. in 2020, PromethION is now capable of delivering more than 7Tb of sequence data in a single run equipped across all 48 flow cells.

 In May 2015, the first nanopore sensing conference was convened (London Calling) where users of MinION technology gathered to hear from 20 speakers and additional abstracts from numerous other MAP participants across a range of applications.
 MinION became commercially available at this time and the MinION Access Programme became the Nanopore community.